apimorphism/telegramium/README.md

   Sync[F].pure(Some(sendMessage(chatId = ChatIntId(msg.chat.id), text = "Hello, world!")))
 ```
 In addition, the library provides a way to compose multiple Webhook
-bots into a sigle `Http4s` Server that will handle the webhooks
+bots into a single `Http4s` Server that will handle the webhooks
 registration as well as the incoming requests of all the composed
 bots.
 You ultimately decide at which host:port the server will be
 binded to: